dfmoralesb/MPE_tutorials/README.md

 Tracer https://github.com/beast-dev/tracer/releases/tag/v1.7.2

-* **IQ-TREE:** The IQ-TREE version 2.0.7.
-Other newer versions might be buggy specially with ultrafast bootstrap annotation.
+* **IQ-TREE:** IQ-TREE version 2.0.7.
+Other newer versions might be buggy, specially with ultrafast bootstrap annotation.
 You can find this version of IQ-TREE for Mac OS X, Linux, or Windows can be found on [https://github.com/Cibiv/IQ-TREE/releases](https://github.com/Cibiv/IQ-TREE/releases?page=1).
 To install IQ-TREE on any of these systems, download the version for your operating system, and decompress this file on your machine if necessary.
 In the decompressed directory, you'll find a subdirectory named `bin` and inside of this subdirectory should be a file named `iqtree` or `iqtree.exe`.

+* **FigTree:** [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) v1.4.4 will be used for tree visualization.
+Executables for Mac OS X, Linux, and Windows can be found on [https://github.com/rambaut/figtree/releases](https://github.com/rambaut/figtree/releases).